 Learning the fundamentals helps organize different aspects of optimization and helps plumbers better understand the process.
 If you are going to achieve optimal results in 2021, you must study the basics first.
 Contractors who already understand the basic SEO components can move on to the next section.
 For those just learning SEO, read through the following fundamentals to get a better feel for what comes next.

 On-page SEO is the most common form of search optimization.
-It entails keyword research and placement, two of the methodologies most closely associated with the SEO industry.
-People only vaguely familiar with SEO often understand the meaning of keywords, meta descriptions, and title tags.
+People vaguely familiar with SEO often understand the meaning of keywords, meta descriptions, and title tags, but may not grasp how to properly implement them on a website.
 These are a few of the many components of an on-page SEO strategy.
 Despite its relative popularity, on-page SEO is easy to mess up.
-Some of the primary features of on-page SEO are:
+Some primary features of on-page SEO are:

 - Header Tags: H1s, H2s, & H3s